chanfe/MindPalace-one-to-many/README.md

 ***NOTE***: As with much of our Rails curriculum, remember to always use the `--no-test-framework` flag when you generate models, controllers, etc. That way, the Rails generators will not create additional tests on top of the test suite that already comes with the lesson.
 E.g., `rails g model User username:string email:string --no-test-framework`.

-Every 'Person' should be created with a 'name', 'age' and 'weight' and every 'Memory' should be created with a 'object' and a 'description'.
+Every `Person` should be created with a `name`, `age` and `weight` and every `Memory` should be created with a `object` and a `description`.
 And since Flatiron is all about love, when a Memory is created, it needs to be created with a Person.
 After all, a memory should never be without an owner!

 With this website, a user should be: